getify/You-Dont-Know-JS/scope-closures/ch2.md

 As the JS engine processes a program (during compilation), and finds a declaration for a variable, it essentially asks, "which *color* scope (bubble, bucket) am I currently in?"
 The variable is designated as that same *color*, meaning it belongs to that bucket/bubble.

-The GREEN bucket is wholly nested inside of the BLUE bucket, and similarly the BLUE bucket is wholly nested inside the RED bucket.
+The GREEN(3) bucket is wholly nested inside of the BLUE(2) bucket, and similarly the BLUE(2) bucket is wholly nested inside the RED(1) bucket.
 Scopes can nest inside each other as shown, to any depth of nesting as your program needs.

 References (non-declarations) to variables/identifiers can be made if their declarations are either in the current scope, or any scope above/outside the current scope, but never for declarations from lower/nested scopes.
-So an expression in the RED bucket only has access to RED marbles, not BLUE or GREEN.
-An expression in the BLUE bucket can reference either BLUE or RED marbles, not GREEN.
-And an expression in the GREEN bucket has access to RED, BLUE, and GREEN marbles.
+So an expression in the RED(1) bucket only has access to RED(1) marbles, **not** BLUE(2) or GREEN(3).
+An expression in the BLUE(2) bucket can reference either BLUE(2) or RED(1) marbles, **not** GREEN(3).
+And an expression in the GREEN(3) bucket has access to RED(1), BLUE(2), and GREEN(3) marbles.

 We can conceptualize the process of determining these non-declaration marble colors during runtime as a lookup.
 Since the `students` variable reference in the `for`-loop statement on line 9 is not a declaration, it has no color.
-So we ask the current scope bucket (BLUE) if it has a marble matching that name.
-Since it doesn't, the lookup continues with the next outer/containing scope (RED).
-The RED bucket has a marble of the name `students`, so the loop-statement's `students` variable is determined to be a RED marble.
+So we ask the current BLUE(2) scope bucket if it has a marble matching that name.
+Since it doesn't, the lookup continues with the next outer/containing scope: RED(1).
+The RED(1) bucket has a marble of the name `students`, so the loop-statement's `students` variable is determined to be a RED(1) marble.

-The `if (student.id == studentID)` on line 10 is similarly determined to reference a GREEN marble named `student` and a BLUE marble `studentID`.
+The `if (student.id == studentID)` on line 10 is similarly determined to reference a GREEN(3) marble named `student` and a BLUE(2) marble `studentID`.

 | NOTE: |
 | :--- |